hoprnet/hoprnet/README.md

 For further details, see the full [protocol specification on the wiki](../../wiki).

 ## Technical demo
-There is a standalone demo to showcase the functionality:
+There is a standalone demo to showcase the functionality with a local Ganache core instance:

 Please make sure that `solc`, the Solidity compiler, is available in your search path, see [here](https://solidity.readthedocs.io/en/latest/installing-solidity.html#binary-packages) how to install `solc` on your platform.